ishatag/Image_Classification_Final/README.md

 Confidence: ~67%

-➡️ These tests demonstrate the model’s ability to generalize and classify previously unseen images with high confidence.
+➡️ These tests demonstrate the model’s ability to generalize and classify previously unseen images with confidence.